- Action Will Be Taken

 - Black Bloc

-Connexipedia Article Resource Type: Article/Report/Letter People who engage in protests wearing black clothing and masks and engaging in property damage.
+Connexipedia Article Resource Type: Article People who engage in protests wearing black clothing and masks and engaging in property damage.
 The tactic was developed in the 1980s by anti-nuclear activist autonomists, and was subsequently adopted by some anarchists, as well as some right-wing groups such as the autonomous nationalists of Europe.
 Black blocs lend themselves to infiltration by police and agents provocateurs, and it has often been alleged that their primary function, whether intentional or not, is to provide a pretext for police repression.

 - The Blackest Streets